RatulMaharaj/Gatsby/src/posts/data-types-in-python.md

 print(mydict)
 ```

-So that's all for now - be sure to play around with these to see what you can come up with.
+That's all for now - be sure to play around with these to see what you can come up with.

-Oh yes, and the reason you're still here...
+Oh yes, and the main reason you're still here...

 *You can't handle the truth! :)*